TrustAIRLab/SaferVLM/README.md

 ## UnsafeConcepts Dataset

 > ⚠️ **Attention:** This dataset contains unsafe content, so it requires access on Hugging Face.
-> To use this dataset, first apply for access [here](https://huggingface.co/datasets/yiting/UnsafeConcepts) and fill in your name, affiliation, and ensure that you will only use it for research or education.
+> To use this [dataset](https://huggingface.co/datasets/yiting/UnsafeConcepts), first apply for access, then fill in your name, affiliation, and ensure that you will only use it for research or education.

 After we grant the access, you can use it as follows.
 ```